Discoxjunkie/100-days-of-code/log.md

 **Today's Progress**: Added my codepen to FFC and submitted, started the javascript section.

-**Thoughts:** Struggled a little bit in terms of syntax and putting brackets where they need to be especially with the temperature conversion excersise.
+**Thoughts:** Struggled a little bit in terms of syntax and putting brackets where they need to be especially with the temperature conversion exercise.
 A little frustrating.

 **Link to work:** N/A